 Second, as a recent BMJ editorial pointed out, journals are reluctant to publish criticisms of papers they have just published, and use various procedural means to forestall them (such as length and time restrictions).
 Other journals are reluctant to publish critiques of papers they didn't publish.
 The editorial also notes that the authors of criticised papers rarely bother to respond, and even then rarely engage with the actual criticism.
 (NB Despite that strident editorial, the BMJ has been accused of continuing to evade publication of critical papers.)
 Publication it seems is not the space in which ideas get debated and assessed for their merits.
 Which leads one to ask, where does that happen?

-'Publish or perish' displaces the primary concern and responsibility of scientific research - to extend humanity's knowledge of the way the world works.
+'Publish or perish' displaces the primary concern and responsibility of scientific research: to extend humanity's knowledge of the way the world works in order to satisfy our curiosity and solve our problems.
 What we have instead is a collection of individual academics competing with each other to build careers in which success is measured and defined by a status ranking system of magazine articles.

 The academic community is in control of the research system.
 Its primary interest is pursuing what it considers intellectually interesting and prestigious research questions.
 Its secondary interest is in reproducing itself into the future.
 Neither of these directly concern 'helping society'.
 This is what leads to the 10,000th article on Shakespeare and excessive attention to intellectually exciting puzzles rather than less prestigious research on mundane (boring) diseases, etc.